 Must-see Petra Ruins

-- Al Khazna (aka “the Treasury”) – the first ruin that you will see once the Siq opens up.
+- Al Khazna (aka “the Treasury”) – it’s the first ruin that you will see once the Siq opens up.
 It is the most famous and photographed ruin in Petra.

 Best Viewpoints in Petra